 The response needs to accommodate the exact requirements of the RFP, it needs to be priced in a way that is competitive but profitable, it needs to not only answer all questions in full but also pre-empt and answer any follow-up questions which might be bounced back.

-As such, here are our top 6 tips to help you woo and win the most lucrative group business and catering for your hotel.
+As such, here are our top 6 tips to help you win the most lucrative group business and catering for your hotel.

 1. Filter out the noise

 Technology can help take automated responses from the generic to the specific, but in a way, technology has also contributed to the problem.
 Many of us are familiar with the phenomenon of “RFP spam” – where planners often send RFPs to a database of hotel properties with minimum filtering.

 Hotels often have no way of identifying a spam RFP from a genuine expression of interest.
 If identifying the value of visitors is on the agenda, so too is identifying the value of an RFP.
 The delivery of an automated response to a spam request does nobody any favors.

 The drive towards automated responses may be in direct response to research which has benchmark status – namely that Cendyn research shows 70% of first responders get the business.
 The secret for hotels is to square the circle between speed and specificity.
 The layers of data which need to be integrated into a response are not static, and change in response to corporate, consumer and macro-economic trends.